cleesmith/picamera_motion_socket_flask/README.markdown

 > These motion sensor lights work great and they usually detect motion before the Picamera which means you get a well lit image.
 They do require 3 D size batteries, which makes them heavy like tiny boat anchors.
+By "well lit image" I mean within about 10-12 feet from the camera, and anything past that distance is just dark.

 ***